maxrantil/42sh/README.md

 # 42sh
-Our shell interpreter, **42sh**, is a robust tool that enables users to execute commands and manage their shell environment with ease.
+Welcome to **42sh**, our advanced shell interpreter.
+Designed with a focus on robustness and ease of use, 42sh provides a powerful and intuitive interface for command execution and shell environment management.

 ## Table of Contents
 - [How 42sh Works](#how-42sh-works)